codio-gcse-2014/webdev-1/.guides/content/Adding-intelligence-with-Javascript-b8c1.md

 ## Changes to the HTML

 ### Referencing our Javascript file
-Although it is actually possible to put Javascript code in the HTML file, the correct way to do it is to use another file.
+Although you can put Javascript code directly in the HTML file, for larger amounts of code and for code that should be shared by more than one HTML page, you should put your code in its own file.
+We have done this.

 |||important
 ## The File Tree
 The file tree is the panel on the extreme left hand side.
 It is a folder structure for our project.
 You can see that `index.html` and `main.js` both live in the folder called `04-js-intro`.
 You can also see the `audio` and `img` folders where our images and sound clips live.
 |||

 Check out the file tree and you will find a file called `main.js`.
 This should be open already in the top panel on the left.
-You will need to click on the tab labeled `main.js` at the top to see the file.
+You may need to click on the tab labeled `main.js` at the top to see the file.

 In the `<head>` tag in the `index.html` file, we tell the browser to load `main.js`.